Frequently Asked Questions for Transitioning Your Social Security Username to Login.gov

 Can I still use my Social Security username?

-You may continue to use your Social Security username if you decide not to transition now, but the username option will be removed in the future and you will be required to have an ID.me or Login.gov account to access Social Security services.
+You may continue to use your Social Security username if you decide not to transition now, but the username option will be removed in the future, and you will be required to have an ID.me or Login.gov account to access many of Social Security's online services.
 We encourage you to make the transition now.

 Do I need to do anything if I created my Social Security account on or after September 18, 2021?